Evertras/simple-homemanager/README.md

-# Simple Homemanager with Flakes
+# Simple Home Manager with Flakes

 **Do not click around.
 Read this guide in order.
 Do all the steps.
 You'll thank me later.**

 Want to control your entire Linux user space in a declarative, highly configurable, highly reproducible manner that you can take with you from machine to machine without ever worrying about how to rebuild it?
+Did you try to do that with Nix's Home Manager and hated your life?
 Read on.

 ## What is this?